Account compromise: the bane of any IT team’s existence. And the threat isn’t going away any time soon.

 The faster you realize something is wrong, the faster you can treat the problem.

-Think about what early detection could mean for your clients:
+Think about what early detection could mean:

 For every emergency, we have some kind of alert system: